Alphwarde/CTF-Writeups/ASUCTF/Crypto/Operation Cipher Breaker/Operation Cipher Breaker.md

 ## Operation Cipher Breaker
+i can see why nobody else solved this question
 ### Challenge Description

 The challenge presented, "Operation Cipher Breaker," is a multi-stage cryptography puzzle.
 The primary goal was to decrypt an AES encrypted file, which in turn contained a Python script that has  an RSA encryption .
 Solving the RSA challenge within the decrypted script would give us the flag.
 While I don't remember the wording of the initial prompt, it explicitly stated that decrypting the provided `.aes` file would be a code (likely Python), and this code would contain an RSA problem that needed to be solved to obtain the flag.
 This hints at knowing both symmetric and assymetric encodings.